Can Patients Accurately Report Surgical Complications?

 - Patient-reported complication tracking is more accurate than traditional methods.

 - Don’t ask about ‘bleeding’- just don’t.
 It doesn’t work.

 - Recall bias is real.
-Patients are not able to accurately report the month, or sometimes even year, of the complication, if more than 2 years has gone by.
+Patients are not able to accurately report the month, or sometimes even year, of the complication, if more than 2 years have gone by.

 - Traditional methods of complication tracking are less than ideal.
-The 2 standard methods for getting post op complication information is through insurance billing data (aka ‘administrative claim data’), or the office and hospital records (aka institutional data).
-Hospital billers and orthopedic billers do things very differently, which makes administrative claim data not a reliable source.
+The 2 standard methods for getting post-op complication information are through insurance billing data (aka ‘administrative claim data’), or the office and hospital records (aka institutional data).
+Hospital billers and orthopedic billers do things very differently, which makes administrative claim data an unreliable source.
 The variation between ‘hospitals’ and ‘orthopedic’ bill coding is huge.

 - 65.6% of patients who suffer a post-op complication do not go back to the hospital/provider that did the original surgery.
 Just another reason why administrative claim data doesn’t work.

 - When asking patients questions about ‘fractures’ and ‘infections’, be specific.
-The goal is to find out whether or not they had surgical complication, not the details about their last sinus infection, which is what you will get if you don’t clarify up front.
+The goal is to find out whether or not they had a surgical complication, not the details about their last sinus infection, which is what you will get if you don’t clarify upfront.

-Validated patient-reported outcomes provide an opportunity for surgeons to accurately follow-up on patients.
-To read more on complication, Check out Why Surgeons Need to Track Total Joint Complications .
-Collection of the outcomes the right way, can provide unique opportunities for innovation/improvements to procedures.
-Speak to a CODE TECHNOLOGY outcomes specialist about setting up a 15-minute call to discuss how we help practices track their complications.
+Validated patient-reported outcomes provide an opportunity for surgeons to accurately follow up on patients.
+To read more on complications, Check out Why Surgeons Need to Track Total Joint Complications.
+Collection of the outcomes the right way can provide unique opportunities for innovation/improvements to procedures.

 Need more help with your PRO related questions?
 CODE can help!
 Schedule a call with a CODE expert today to get you on your way to better harnessing your patient reported outcomes.